-Grilled Prawns with Asian Citrus Garlic Butter -Al fresco Inspiration
+Grilled Prawns with an Asian Citrus Garlic Butter – Al fresco Inspiration

 Grilled Prawns Recipe in Garlic Butter

 A rare day off, the sun was out, and the air springtime warm.
 A day peacefully spent meddling about in the garden, harvesting the last of the sugar snap peas and planting tomatoes and veggies.
 Add a platter of these grilled prawns on the bbq or (grilled large shrimp) and it’s a perfect day.
 As the sun was dropping, hunger set in and we needed something quick, delicious and al fresco.
 After a day like this, the only apropos ending would a meal licked by the flames of mesquite, so with the inspiration for some grilled prawns .

 Video: Making the Grilled Prawn with an Asian Citrus Butter

 As the mesquite heated up to almost out-of-control hot, we let our noses and tongues guide the way in creating the garlic-butter sauce for the grilled prawns.
 Gently heating the butter with crushed garlic, adding a little devil pepper for a touch of spice, dried yuzu zest for citrusy brightness, nuoc mam (fish sauce) for umami and because it makes everything better, and a touch of sugar to magnify the grilled prawns’ sweetness.